Learn how to grow garlic and find out everything about harvesting garlic and storing it correctly!

 In mid-spring, I like to mulch my entire garlic bed with either compost, or bedding material from the barn.
 I’m not talking about fresh manure, but instead, the goopy, pee-laden straw that gets mucked out of the barn – it makes fantastic mulch!

-If you’re impatiently waiting for your garlic crop and need a jolt of garlic flavor, the immature garlic plants can be harvested to eat much like a leek or a scallion.
+If you’re impatiently waiting for your garlic crop and need a jolt of garlic flavor, the immature garlic plants, or green garlic, can be harvested to eat much like a leek or a scallion.

 Harvested before the scape and bulb form, green garlic has an intense garlic-onion flavor that is perfect for stir-fries, salad dressings, and other recipes.